In this guide we’re sharing the best things to do in Acadia National Park, plus where to stay, itinerary options, and more!

 These hikes are unlike any hike we have ever done in a national park and make for a very unique experience.
-However, these trails aren’t for everyone, especially for those afraid of heights or are unable to climb up ladders and rungs easily (dogs are also not allowed), but if you’re up for a challenge, they are tons of fun!
+However, these trails aren’t for everyone.
+Those afraid of heights or are unable to climb up ladders and rungs easily (dogs are also not allowed) will find these routes challenging.
+But if you’re up for a challenge, they are tons of fun!

 During our visit, we hiked two iron rung hikes and loved them both!
 The first one we completed was the Beech Cliff Ladders, which only has four metal ladders to climb and isn’t too challenging or scary.

-After warming up on the Beech Cliff Ladders, we conquered the Precipice Loop, which is considered the most challenging and exposed, with many sections where you’re climbing vertically up a cliff and some narrow areas to walk across.
-This one definitely would make someone with a huge fear of heights nervous, but we both felt that it wasn’t very scary and thoroughly enjoyed the experience.
+After warming up on the Beech Cliff Ladders, we conquered the Precipice Loop.
+This route is considered the most challenging and exposed.
+It has many sections where you’re climbing vertically up a cliff and some narrow areas to walk across.
+The Precipice Loop definitely would make someone with a huge fear of heights nervous.
+We both felt that it wasn’t very scary and thoroughly enjoyed the experience.

-If you’re not up for the Precipice Loop, the Beehive Loop is the most popular of the four and is shorter and less intense than the Precipice Loop, making it a good option to try out first.
+If you’re not up for the Precipice Loop, the Beehive Loop is the most popular of the four.
+It is shorter and less intense than the Precipice Loop, making it a good option to try out first.
 We hope to hike it next time and compare the two.

 Read our detailed guide to hiking the Precipice Loop to learn more about what to expect and other safety warnings.